NWebsec/Docs/source/nwebsec/Configuring-hpkp.rst

 * **certificates** specifies a list of certificates (by thumbprints) that should be pinned.
 * **pins** specifies a list of pinning values for certificates that should be pinned

-The following examples assume that we supply the pinning values: n3dNcH43TClpDuyYl55EwbTTAuj4T7IloK4GNaH1bnE= and d6qzRu9zOECb90Uez27xWltNsj0e1Md7GkYYkVoZWmM=
+The following examples assume that we supply the pinning values:

+* n3dNcH43TClpDuyYl55EwbTTAuj4T7IloK4GNaH1bnE=
+* d6qzRu9zOECb90Uez27xWltNsj0e1Md7GkYYkVoZWmM=

 .. |br| raw:: html